 The Bluetooth pairing with my phone went alright.
 I could play music and even answer calls by pushing the button on the rubberised control centre on the side of my lid.

 Your first few hours will be a learning curve.
-I sat on the side of the rode blindly poking at the unit with my gloved hands until the thing I wanted to happen happened.
+I sat on the side of the road blindly poking at the unit with my gloved hands until the thing I wanted to happen happened.
 So until your fingers remember which of the eight buttons to push for what function, your head will be filled with a cycling range of noises – AC/DC doing Thunderstruck, your wife wanting to know where you are, the idiot DJ Kyle Sandilands being an idiot, and static.
 These will get louder if you press the up-volume button.
 Or vice versa.

 But what’s important is clarity of sound and ease of use.